cxw42/TabFern/README.md

  - The tree will not update when you drag tabs between browser windows.
  - There is only a two-level hierarchy --- tabs cannot be the children of other tabs in the tree.
+ - You cannot open and close individual tabs --- you have to open and close the window as a whole.
  - Lots of others I'm not going to list right now!

 # Thanks